Charles Hamilton (writer): Personal life

 Portraits of Hamilton were painted by the artist Norman Kadish.

 Literary output

 It has been estimated by the researchers Lofts and Adley that Hamilton wrote around 100 million words or the equivalent of 1,200 average-length novels, making him the most prolific author in history.
-He is known to have created over 100 school stories as well as writing many non-school stories.
+He is known to have created over 100 schools that were the subjects of his stories as well as writing many non-school stories.
 More than 5,000 of his stories have been identified, of which 3,100 were reprinted.

 Pen-names

 At least 25 pen-names have been identified as having been used by Hamilton.
 These are listed below.